Brian A. Barsky: Conference Program Chairs

 He was the Technical Program Committee Chair for the ACM SIGGRAPH '85 conference held in San Francisco on July 22-26, 1985 and Program Co-chair of Pacific Graphics 2000 held in Hong Kong on October 3–5, 2000.

 He was the Technical Program Committee Chair for the ACM SIGGRAPH '85 conference held in San Francisco on July 22-26, 1985 and Program Co-chair of Pacific Graphics 2000 held in Hong Kong on October 3–5, 2000.

 Research

-Along with You-Dong Liang, he was an author and namesake of the efficient “Liang-Barsky algorithm” for clipping in computer graphics.
+Along with You-Dong Liang, he was an author and namesake of the “Liang-Barsky algorithm” for clipping in computer graphics.

 Barsky created the Beta-spline curve and surface representation which introduced the concept of geometric continuity for smoothness and Gn notation to the fields of computer-aided geometric design and geometric modeling.

 He introduced vision-realistic rendering to simulate human vision based on ocular measurements of an individual.
 Using these measurements, synthetics images are generated.
 This process modifies input images to simulate the appearance of the scene for the individual.